2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Theme of the Day: “Every disease is a musical problem; every cure is a musical solution.” — Novalis

-Music: Bach (Partita No. 2); Bartok (Solo Violin Sonata); Sheila Silver (Resilient Earth Caprices; composed for Emmanuel Vukovich); Sofia Gubaidulina (Dialogue: Ich und Du, Solo Credenza).
+Music Program: Bach (Partita No. 2); Bartok (Solo Violin Sonata); Sheila Silver (Resilient Earth Caprices; composed for Emmanuel Vukovich); Sofia Gubaidulina (Dialogue: Ich und Du, Solo Cadenza).

 Day 2: Saturday: May 10 / 9:30 am – 9:00 pm